British Entomology: Surviving copies

 The other two proof sets, if they have survived, remain to be discovered.
 A hint as to the possible history of one of them is to be found on page 4 of The Standard (London Edition) dated Wednesday 13 June 1900 where a report headed The Peel Library Sale reads, "Messrs Robinson and Fisher, at Willis's Rooms yesterday, held the first of a four days' sale of the library forming part of the Peel heirlooms.", recording a featured lot, " a[sic] Presentation copy from the author of John Curtis' British Entomology, with 700 coloured plates, £14".
-If this was indeed a proof, being a presentation copy explains its absence from the Subscribers' Lists.
+If this was indeed a proof copy, it is possibly one of the two initially acquired by James Wadmore.
 Other reported lots in the sale are mainly political in nature hinting that the presentation may have been to Prime Minister, Sir Robert Peel during his second term of office.

 All other known, surviving complete sets appear to include reprints and lithographed substitutes making up the shortfalls.
 Those listed as being in American universities usually comprise the 1862 lithographic reprints, either that or their catalogues are referring to one of the harlequin copies held either by the U.C.
 Berkeley or the Ernst Mayer Library or the on-line copies freely accessible via the Biodiversity Heritage Library.
 In March 1911, after a lengthy search, C. Davies Sherborn and J. Hartley Durrant of The Entomological Society of London could locate only one properly complete set free of reprints and lithographed replacements, namely that held by the Linnaen Society library (see above).
 In 1947 Richard E. Blackwelder investigated the five sets then known to be held in the United States, the results of his enquiries were published by The Smithsonian as the Smithsonian Miscellaneous Collections, Volume 107, Number 5, entitled "The Dates and Editions of Curtis' British Entomology".
 All five sets examined by Blackwelder were found to be made-up, including several lithographed copy plates.

 As of 1 December 2019, eleven, complete, original, first edition copies, two with partially coloured plates, have been located and positively identified.
 Beyond these there are twenty other known examples, either incomplete or made up from later editions and reprints.
 The finest, most accurately illustrated and precisely coloured entomological (and botanical) publication ever produced is now also one of the rarest.